jwhiss/testvault-alerts/README.md

 When alertSender.py is run it downloads new results, checks each PDF for positive results and then emails your SMTP address with a summary of any clients whose tests were positive for one or more drugs.
+By default, the `is_positive()` function in TestVaultScraper.py checks for "reportable" or "above" in the given PDF to determine if a test is positive.
+The function accepts a set of keywords as an argument, so if your testing provider uses different phrasing to indicate a positive result you can override the default argument.

 # Automatic Scheduling
 I suggest using launchd (on macOS) or Task Scheduler (on Windows) to run alertSender.py at scheduled times or intervals.